gradle/gradle/design-docs/managed-component-model.md

 This is how services are hidden in the model report.

 Implementation goal is then to set this `hidden` flag on `ModelNode`s backing internal views.

+This should be done as core model finalization rules for Component, Binary and Language types that would use a newly introduced `InstanceFactory.getHiddenProperties(ModelType<T> type)` method.
+`InstanceFactory` being the guy who knows all public and internal views and so is able to resolve properties publicity.

 ### Open Issues